 Once your subfloor is clean and level, brush or roller apply a coat of floor primer covering the entire surface.
 In most cases (depending on brand etc....) it will form a white film, which turns transparent as it dries ready for use.
 This usually takes between 15 - 20 minutes.

 Start by laying your flooring from the centre of the room (as described above).
 To determine this point, measure the width and length of the area and strike a chalk line halfway across both.
 It is best to check the positioning and patterning by loose laying a single row of tiles or planks both widthwise and lengthwise along the guideline line to ensure even spacing on both sides.

 If necessary you can now reposition the guideline so that equal cuts can be made around the perimeter.
-Cut the required tiles or planks with a sharp knife.
+Cut the required tiles or planks with a sharp knife (if you don't have a decent, sharp knife check out our utility knife tool review and also our review on utility knife blades).
 Now lay the tiles and planks from the centre point by removing the backing paper to reveal the adhesive (if you are using the self adhesive type).
 If you are not using self adhesive tiles then apply some adhesive to the back of the tile and then lay it accurately.

 Try to avoid sliding the tiles to butt up close to neighbouring tiles as this can sometimes force the adhesive in between joints and in some cases can cause a bad fit.

 Once in position, ensure the joints are tightly butted together and press firmly from the centre to the edge of each tile or plank to make sure that no air bubbles are trapped.

 In the event that some joints are not level you can even them out.
 Find a nice clean and flat piece of softwood and then lay it over the proud joint and then gently tap it down with a hammer.